Ireland: Gaelicisation

 From the mid-14th century, after the Black Death, Norman settlements in Ireland went into a period of decline.
 The Norman rulers and the Gaelic Irish elites intermarried and the areas under Norman rule became Gaelicised.
 In some parts, a hybrid Hiberno-Norman culture emerged.
 In response, the Irish parliament passed the Statutes of Kilkenny in 1367.
 These were a set of laws designed to prevent the assimilation of the Normans into Irish society by requiring English subjects in Ireland to speak English, follow English customs and abide by English law.

-By the end of the 15th century, central English authority in Ireland had all but disappeared, and a renewed Irish culture and language, albeit with Norman influences, was dominant again.
+By the end of the 15th century, central English authority in Ireland had all but disappeared, and a renewed Irish culture and language, albeit with Norman influences, was again dominant.
 English Crown control remained relatively unshaken in an amorphous foothold around Dublin known as The Pale, and under the provisions of Poynings' Law of 1494, Irish Parliamentary legislation was subject to the approval of the English Privy Council.

-The Kingdom of Ireland
+Kingdom of Ireland

 The title of King of Ireland was re-created in 1542 by Henry VIII, the then King of England, of the Tudor dynasty.
 English rule was reinforced and expanded in Ireland during the latter part of the 16th century, leading to the Tudor conquest of Ireland.
 A near-complete conquest was achieved by the turn of the 17th century, following the Nine Years' War and the Flight of the Earls.

 This control was consolidated during the wars and conflicts of the 17th century, including the English and Scottish colonisation in the Plantations of Ireland, the Wars of the Three Kingdoms and the Williamite War.
 Irish losses during the Wars of the Three Kingdoms (which, in Ireland, included the Irish Confederacy and the Cromwellian conquest of Ireland) are estimated to include 20,000 battlefield casualties.
 200,000 civilians are estimated to have died as a result of a combination of war-related famine, displacement, guerrilla activity and pestilence throughout the war.
 A further 50,000 were sent into indentured servitude in the West Indies.
 Physician-general William Petty estimated that 504,000 Catholic Irish and 112,000 Protestant settlers died, and 100,000 people were transported, as a result of the war.
 If a prewar population of 1.5 million is assumed, this would mean that the population was reduced by almost half.